-- An Attendant Care Service Provider is a QSP who is an unlicensed assistive person enrolled and in good standing with the North Dakota Board of Nursing.
+- An Attendant Care Service Provider is a QSP or a nurse aide enrolled and in good standing with the North Dakota Department of Health.
 The service is provided under the direction of a licensed nurse who is enrolled with the Department of Human Services as a QSP to provide Nurse Management. - Nurse Management is an aspect of Attendant Care Services.
 Nurse Management is the provision of nursing assessment, care planning, delegation of skilled nursing tasks to an Attendant Care Services (ACS) provider, and monitoring of delegated tasks, for clients who are ventilator dependent and receiving ACS.